 All of that said, CO2 and diode lasers are different enough that I can’t compare them fairly.
 It all comes down to what kind of power you’d like for your projects.

-A CO2 laser is more powerful, is faster, and can cut thicker materials.
+A CO2 laser is more powerful, is faster than a diode, and can cut thicker materials.
 The end.
-Doesn’t matter if it’s a Glowforge or another CO2 laser.

 Precision and Accuracy of Craft Laser Machines